Addressing interpersonal harm in online gaming communities: the opportunities and challenges for a restorative justice approach: Findings: Online Restorative Justice Possibilities and Challenges

 \begin{quote}\textit{ ``They [the victims] are going to use it as kind of a tool to punish people that they don't like.''
 (P25) }\end{quote}

 \begin{quote}\textit{ ``[The community members in the conference] may initiate a witch hunt or just try and protect their friend group.''
 (P3) }\end{quote}

 These moderators' concerns are valid: it requires labor and skill from facilitators to address those potential issues.
-In offline practices, the facilitator is an essential role that maintains a power balance between victims and offenders, for instance, by ensuring that they have equal chances to express their opinions. \cite{pranis2015little}.
+In offline practices, the facilitator is an essential role that maintains a power balance between victims and offenders, for instance, by ensuring they have equal opportunities to express their opinions. \cite{pranis2015little}.